 Living in Wisconsin is affordable for many people who want a reasonable cost of living place.
-If you want the variety, history, and diversity of a big city, but with shorter commutes and a laid-back Midwestern vibe, Milwaukee, Wisconsin may be the place for you.
-It has an upscale side, especially in trendy districts like the Historic Third Ward, and its proximity to Chicago raise the bar for entertainment and dining, while its rural surroundings keep it grounded.
+If you want the variety, history, and entertainment options of a big city, but with shorter commutes and a laid-back Midwestern vibe, Milwaukee, Wisconsin may be the place for you.
+It has an upscale side, especially in trendy districts like the Historic Third Ward, and its proximity to Chicago helps to attract exceptional entertainment and dining options, while its rural surroundings keep it grounded.

 Table of Contents:

 Milwaukee is the largest city in Wisconsin, with around 600,000 residents in the city itself and roughly 1.6 million in the wider metro area.
-Its architecture and neighborhoods flaunt its history, from its industrial roots to its historic influx of German, Polish, Italian, and Irish immigrants) and the signs of its industrial roots shine through in its neighborhoods.
-Today the population is the most diverse in the state, a mosaic of races and ethnicities.
+Its architecture and neighborhoods flaunt its history, from its industrial roots to its historic influx of German, Polish, Italian, and Irish immigrants.

 It’s a city that loves its sports, beer, festivals, and music, and local culture ranges from the refined (like the architecturally impressive Milwaukee Art Museum on the shore of Lake Michigan) to the down-home (like the traditional Friday fish fry).